 - promoting literacy.

-Interested students should contact Prof. Kathleen James-Cavan (firstname.lastname@example.org) in Arts 321 or Diana Pitoulis in Arts 319 for further information about how to apply for an internship position.
+Interested students should contact Prof. Yin Liu (firstname.lastname@example.org) in Arts 316 or Diana Tegenkamp in Arts 319 (email@example.com) for further information about how to apply for an internship.

-The Department of English Honours Colloquium is a compulsory part of the Honours program and consists of an oral presentation of a short scholarly paper at a conference of Honours students.
-The paper is normally based on a paper already prepared, or in preparation, for a 300- or 400-level course.
-This will be a one-day event in early February.
-In preparing the paper for this event, students should seek the advice of a faculty member.
-Note that this course is required for all Honours and Double Honours students, but has no credit unit value.
-Students will receive informal feedback, but no formal evaluation.
+The Department of English Honours Colloquium is a compulsory (and really great) part of the Honours program and consists of an oral presentation of a short scholarly paper at a conference of Honours students.
+The presented paper is normally based on an essay that has already been submitted and graded, or is about to be submitted and graded, for a 300- or 400-level course.
+Three development sessions starting in first term will guide your adaptation of the source essay; and as well as information on the form and function of the colloquium, working groups will be arranged and tips will be provided on presentation techniques.
+Students are also expected to seek the advice of a faculty member.
+The Honours Colloquium itself is typically a day-long event, this year on Friday 1 February 2019 at the Diefenbaker Centre.
+Note that, while this course is required for all Honours and Double Honours students, it has no credit unit value, and while students will receive informal feedback, there will be no formal evaluation.